dongsupark/coreos-docs/kubernetes/running_k8s.md

 ANS: ?

-* which IP will see APP inside pod if someone will try to connect?
+* which IP will see APP inside pod's container if someone will try to connect through VIP?

 ANS: APP will see docker/flannel interface host IP address